 C. Elopements & Micro-Weddings

 These are for couples who don’t want the stress of a big wedding, have reduced their guest list due to COVID 19, or have circumstances in which a prompt ceremony is desired.
 You can choose the ceremony type and location.
-Witnesses can be provided for you if you want to keep it private.
-We do charge a separate fee for the witnesses.
 There is no waiting period once you’ve obtained your marriage license.

 D. Online/virtual weddings.

 Yes!
 Utah allows the ceremony to be performed online as long as the officiant is located in Utah.
 The couple can be anywhere in the world--and not even the same place in the word!.
 We can often arrange witnesses for you for the virtual ceremonies.